pbaille/crux-starter/doc/article.md

   (:require [crux.api :as crux]
             [crux-starter.p00_setup :refer [node]]))
 ```
-### Putting data into the database
+## Putting data into the database
-Crux valid documents are arbitrary nested edn maps.
-The only requirement is the presence of a `:crux.db/id` key pointing to either a keyword or a map.
+Crux valid documents are arbitrary nested edn maps.The only requirement is the presence of a `:crux.db/id` key pointing to either a keyword or a map.

 Let's say that we have a clojure map that fulfill this requirement.